 If you conduct scientific research at a specific research institution, a salary requirement is not applicable.

 Tax free allowance can be less than 30%

 Since the law requires a minimum taxable salary and doesn’t mention the gross salary and also states that under the 30% ruling a tax free allowance can be paid of up to 30%, it is possible to reduce the tax free allowance to a lower percentage as such that the minimum required taxable salary is met.

+An appendix to the employment agreement must be made.
 It’s not allowed to split the gross salary mentioned in the employment agreement in a taxable part of 70% and a non-taxable part of 30%.
 Instead the gross salary must be reduced to 70% on top of which a tax free remuneration of 30% can be paid.
 Consequence is that all the rights based on the gross salary will be reduced too like pension and social security.

 If your 30% ruling is granted after the 1st of January 2019 your grant is valid for a maximum of 5 years.

 Related article: Changes to the 30% ruling as of 1 January 2019

 If your 30% ruling was granted between the 1st of January 2012 and the 1st of January 2019 the duration of your grant is a maximum of 8 years.
 Due to a transitional arrangement, the end date of the grant may change, below you can see what your new end date will be.
 You will not be issued with a new grant stating this, so it is up to you and your employer to keep track of the new end date.